programs

 Middle English, c.
 1390, 45 min

-Chaucer's encyclopedic, wildly digressive fabliau of fox and rooster, narrated by an enthusiastic and ambitious young priest who loves to show off his astrolabe.
+Chaucer's wildly digressive fabliau of a sly fox and a proud rooster, as narrated by an enthusiastic young priest who flaunts his knowledge, and his astrolabe.

-Sometimes presented in context with two similar, but much briefer fables: Alcuin's 'Dicta Vocatur Avis' (Latin) and Marie de France's 'Coc e Gupiz' (Anglo-Norman); 60 min
+Sometimes presented with two other fox-and-rooster fables: Alcuin's 'Dicta Vocatur Avis' (Latin) and Marie de France's 'Coc e Gupiz' (Anglo-Norman); total 60 min

 Lecture Demonstrations